Household Hazardous Waste Disposal

 Batteries (household single use and rechargeable) and cell phones are accepted at City Hall from residents between the hours of 8:00 am and 5:00 pm, Monday through Friday excluding holidays.
 Foster City periodically hosts one-day e-waste collection events.
 View our Green Events flyer or follow us on social media for the dates and times.

-Visit the Office of Sustainability's website for more information on how to recycle household hazardous wastes such as motor oil, oil filters, antifreeze, car batteries, and latex paint.
+Visit the San Mateo County Sustainability Department's website for more information on how to recycle household hazardous wastes such as motor oil, oil filters, antifreeze, car batteries, and latex paint.

 Recycle Fluorescent Lamp